mentalMint/mentalMint/README.md

 🎤 I listen to different kinds of music, mostly rap.
 Also I create my own songs.

-🛹 I like skateboarding and can make some tricks.
+🛹 I like skateboarding and can do some tricks.

 <!--
 **mentalMint/mentalMint** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.